cscart/docs/en/user_guide/stores/store_settings.rst

 When working with multiple storefronts, remember that CS-Cart has different types of settings:

 * **Global settings** affect overall store functionality and the behavior of the Administration panel.
-They include logging options, usage of secure connection in the administration panel, base for tax calculation methods, and so on.
+They include logging, usage of secure connection in the administration panel, base for tax calculation methods, and so on.

 * **Storefront-specific settings** affect a particular storefront and its behavior.
 These settings include storefront appearance options (for example, thumbnail dimensions), usage of secure connection at checkout, company information, and so on.